 Richwood is a very small village located in the state of Ohio.
 With a population of 2,575 people and just one neighborhood, Richwood is the 439th largest community in Ohio.
 Richwood has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Richwood, you'll notice that it is more blue-collar than most other communities in America.
-37.86% of Richwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Richwood is generally considered to be a blue-collar town.
+37.86% of the Richwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Richwood is a village of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Richwood who work in office and administrative support (14.27%), management occupations (8.64%), and sales jobs (7.28%).

 In Richwood, just 10.30% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.